sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 </article>
 ```

-Notice that in the navbar we have a token for the title.
+Notice that in the navigation bar we have a token for the title.
 This will be the value of the genre the user chose.
 We have another repeater on the list "available_fragrances".
 The list items will contain details about each fragrance: name, description, image, price, etc. This output needs to be filtered from the array based on genre.
 That's where our previous template's properties come into play. `data-singletap='getGenre()` will allow us to grab the genre, filter out all fragrances that do not match the genre, then pass this filtered array to this template to loop and render.

 To do the data passing, we're going to use ChocolateChip-UI's pub/sub methods to define mediators.
-In front in development, mediators are objects that represent another object.
+In front end development, mediators are objects that represent another object.
 In this case they will be used to pass data from one template to another as the user interacts with them.
 We'll broadcast two events with data: 'chosen-genre-title' and 'chosen-genre'.

 ```